 Did you know that Nessie isn’t Scotland’s only loch monster?
 Loch Linnhe is said to have one too, although their creature is a tad shyer and has been in hiding since 1944.

 Today’s Big Deal gives you the chance to spot the mystery beast for yourself on a one or two night stay for two at the Onich Hotel on Loch Linnhe.
 A full Scottish breakfast is included and you’ll have the option of dinner too.

-The trip is available between October and March, meaning you can experience the loch in glorious autumn, twinkling winter or vivid spring.
+The trip is available between until March, meaning you can experience the loch in twinkling winter or vivid spring.
 Take your pick.

 Just keep your camera ready in case a fabled loch monster pops out of the water.

 The three-star Onich Hotel is a short drive away from Fort William.
 You’ll be totally spoilt for scenery, as Loch Linnhe is known for being one of Scotland’s most stunning stretches of water.

 The hotel offers panoramic views across the loch to the Glencoe mountains in the east and the Isle of Mull in the west.

 The hotel restaurant and lounge bar both have waterside views, plus the Onich is the only hotel in the area that offers garden access to its own lochside bay.
 Other facilities include a children’s playground, spa tub and free WiFi.

 This deal has two options, depending on how long you want your highland escape to be.